-I typically use a nice and thick dry aged New York Strip from Genuine Choice.
+I typically use a nice and thick dry aged New York Strip from Snake River Farms.
 They offer the best tasting steaks I have ever had and fortunately, ship directly to your door.

 Heat your egg to 600 degrees.
 Meanwhile, rub your steak with olive oil (to lock in moisture and adhere the spices), bourbon smoked sea salt, and ground bourbon smoked pepper.

 Make sure your grill grates are well oiled so the meat will not stick.